Achintha444/api_authenticator_sdk/README.md

 ### Use any other authentication mechanism

 If you are using any other authentication mechanism like email OTP, you can use the `authenticate` function.
-For this, you need to pass the authenticator id or authenticator type which can be retrieved from the `authenticationFlow` returned from the `Authentication.Unauthenticated` state.
+For this, you need to pass the authenticator id or authenticator which can be retrieved from the `authenticationFlow` returned from the `Authentication.Unauthenticated` state.

 This can be used in two ways: